-- By simulating the execution of a SPIN model we can generate a reachability graph. - The PROMELA semantics rules define how the global reachability graph for any given PROMELA model is to be generated. - Basic correctness claims in PROMELA can be interpreted as the presence or absence of specific types of nodes or edges. - ITL properties can be interpreted as the presence or absence of specific types of sub-graph, or paths.
+- By simulating the execution of a SPIN model we can generate a reachability graph. - The PROMELA semantics rules define how the global reachability graph generated for any given PROMELA model. - Basic correctness claims in PROMELA can be interpreted as the presence or absence of specific types of nodes or edges. - LTL properties can be interpreted as the presence or absence of specific types of sub-graph or paths.